NU 252 Perspectives of Professional Nursing 3 credits

 (4 theory, 1 clinical)

-This course applies the nursing process when providing care to women, children, and families.
+This course applies the nursing process when providing care to women, children and families.
 Evidence-based practice and ethical principles are used to guide clinical judgment when providing the highest standards of care to maternal and pediatric populations.
 This course emphasizes a family-centered approach to nursing care through the application of principles of growth and development.
-Additionally, it incorporates the consideration of social determinants of health, diversity, equity and inclusion, and health policy when providing compassionate care.
-Anticipatory guidance, including family-centered education, health promotion, illness/injury prevention, and parental roles, will be examined.
+Additionally, it incorporates the consideration of social determinants of health, diversity, equity and inclusion and health policy when providing compassionate care.
+Anticipatory guidance, including family-centered education, health promotion, illness/injury prevention and parental roles, will be examined.

 Prerequisites: NU 320 (must be taken concurrently) and successful completion of all courses in prior semester.

-NU 405 Aging Adult Nursing 3 credits traditional students / 2 credits accelerated students
+NU 405 Aging Adult Nursing 3 credits

 This course applies the knowledge and experiences gained in adult health to the specialized care of older adults.
-The physical, psychological, societal, legal, ethical, cultural, and financial challenges for the aging population are discussed.
+The physical, psychological, societal, legal, ethical, cultural and financial challenges for the aging population are discussed.
 Health promotion and illness prevention, while considering the impact of chronic illness, are examined.
 Knowledge and understanding related to loss, grief, dying and death for clients and families are explored.

-<strongprerequisites: <>Successful completion of all courses in prior semesters.</strongprerequisites: <>
+prerequisites: Successful completion of all courses in prior semesters.

 NU 408 Adult and Aging Adult Nursing 8 credits**